Whiplash Doctor Baltimore, MD

 Unfortunately, many whiplash injury victims do not realize they have sustained the injury for days, sometimes weeks, later when the injury has become chronic and/or has led to other issues.
 They may not have realized that whipping motion that took place as the accident happened was as severe as it was.

 When the neck is whipped back so violently, it can also cause issues with the soft tissue that surrounds the area, as well as the victim’s spine.
-Some of the conditions that can develop from whiplash injury include:
+Some of the conditions that can develop from whiplash injuries include:

 - Bulging or herniated discs